Twix53791/string2array/README.md

 ### INSTALLATION

-Just copy the string2array file into /usr/local/bin or any bin PATH location you want
+Just copy the string2array file into /usr/local/bin or any bin PATH location you want.